KrithikaSarathy007/KrithikaSarathy007/README.md

 ## About Me

 An explorative individual interested in software development and emerging technologies.
+Currently working on improving problem-solving skills consistently and building real-world projects as part of my placement preparation.
+Interested in exploring AI tools, prompt engineering, and different approaches to solving problems.
+Also curious about the telecom domain and open to learning new technologies.
 Participated in multiple hackathons and was selected among the Top 10 teams in competitions with 200–500+ teams.
-Interested in exploring AI tools, prompt engineering, and new ways of solving problems.
-Also interested in the telecom domain and open to learning and exploring new opportunities.

-Currently focusing on improving problem-solving skills and building real-world projects.

 ---